 If someone gets meningococcal C disease, the same people who got antibiotics will be offered MenC vaccine, if they have not already had it.
 Even if they have had the MenC vaccine in the past, close contacts may need another dose.
 If it’s a case of meningococcal A, W or Y disease, those who had antibiotics will get a Men A C W Y

 As the incubation period for the disease is less than the time it takes for the vaccine to work, it is still vital to know the symptoms.

 What precautions can I take against meningitis and septicaemia?

 As vaccines can't protect against all forms of the disease, knowing the symptoms is vital, because treatment at an early stage of illness gives the best chance of a good recovery.

-My friend's daughter has just had the disease.
-Where can my friend get support?
+My sister has the disease.
+Where can my family get support?

 Meningitis Research Foundation offers support to people affected.
-Please give your friend our helpline number.
+Please call our Freefone helpline number.